Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 22 Januari 2026 06.35.31 UTC
+- WIB: Kamis, 22 Januari 2026 09.30.57 UTC
-- WITA: Kamis, 22 Januari 2026 07.35.31 UTC
+- WITA: Kamis, 22 Januari 2026 10.30.57 UTC
-- WIT: Kamis, 22 Januari 2026 08.35.31 UTC
+- WIT: Kamis, 22 Januari 2026 11.30.57 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: technology
+Kategori: friendship